NASA Art Program

-The NASA Art Program was established in 1962.
+The NASA Fine Art Program was established in 1962.
 NASA administrator, James Webb, jump-started the program by recommending artists to become involved in the agency.
-Artists, including Norman Rockwell, Robert Rauschenberg, and Andy Warhol were commissioned to record the history of space exploration through the eyes of artists.
+Artists, including Norman Rockwell, Robert Rauschenberg, Malcolm H. Smith and Andy Warhol were commissioned to record the history of space exploration through the eyes of artists.
 The first director of the Art Program was James Dean (NASA).
 Using artists of different mediums and genres serves the purpose of educating different audiences about NASA and space exploration.
 To give the artists the best experience possible, NASA allowed them unprecedented access to sites and materials.
 Participants were present at suit-up, launch sites, and press releases.
 All works, from sketches to finished products, were given to NASA for use in museums and exhibitions.
 The collection now includes 2,500 works by more than 350 artists.
 The program still exists today but is much smaller.

 How the program began

 James Webb, an administrator from 1961 to 1968, put the program into effect.
 Webb wanted to use art to capture the emotions and importance of what NASA was doing.
 James Dean (an artist and NASA employee) became the head of the program with the help of Hereward Lester Cooke, a curator of National Galleys.
 To insure that the program would succeed, Cooke looked at similar programs that the air force had and decided that the program needed three things done: Use only commissioned artists, keep all of the sketches that the artists drew while they were observing, and give artists an idea of how to represent NASA, but still let them create whatever they wanted.